yash9323/sharespace/README.md

 ![image](https://github.com/yash9323/sharespace/assets/50073863/168870e2-8e2f-4120-813e-b8e8122c06d8)

 <br />
-To Run this project :
+To Run this project :<br />
-1. Open your terminal at this project
+1. Open your terminal at this project <br />
-2. Now “npm i” or “npm install” to install all dependencies
+2. Now “npm i” or “npm install” to install all dependencies<br />
-3. Now run your seed file to run seed use this command “npm run seed”
+3. Now run your seed file to run seed use this command “npm run seed”<br />
-4. Now to run the project use command “npm start”
+4. Now to run the project use command “npm start”<br />

 Dummy Users to access Features :<br />
 Temp user 1 -<br />